NCTA — The Internet & Television Association

 Cable operators are now part of the mobile marketplace

-Cable is now the fourth largest wireless carrier in the country, with Comcast, Charter and Cox providing mobile phone service, giving Americans more choices than ever before.
-By owning CBRS spectrum and leasing capacity from existing mobile networks, cable ISPs offer service as Mobile Virtual Network Operators (MVNOs).
+Cable is now the fourth largest wireless carrier in the country, with Comcast, Charter and Cox providing mobile service, giving Americans more choices than ever before.
+By leveraging its extensive broadband and Wi-Fi infrastructure and investing in CBRS spectrum, cable ISPs offer service as Mobile Virtual Network Operators (MVNOs).
 Millions of American consumers are saving money with lower prices and bundled services.

 A man uses a cell phone outside while skateboarding